Case Study · Senior Capstone, Spring 2022

 04 / High-Fidelity

 The high-fidelity prototype was built in Figma.
-I designed the Game Library, Character pages, Community Guides, and Settings sections — populated with realistic content to give testers an authentic feel rather than lorem ipsum scaffolding.
+I designed the Game Library, Character pages, Community Guides, and Settings sections and populated them with realistic content to give testers an authentic feel rather than lorem ipsum scaffolding.
 Visual language emphasized dark mode for extended use, with iconography drawing from established gaming UI conventions.

 Screen 01